Hawaii Volcano's Lava Spews 'Laze' Of Toxic Gas And Glass Into The Air

 toggle caption

-Lava shoots into the sky on the outskirts of Pahoa, during eruptions of the Kilauea volcano.
+Lava shoots into the sky on the outskirts of Pahoa.

 Terray Sylvester/Reuters